dcos/client-go/dcos/docs/SecretsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetSecret**
-> Secret GetSecret(ctx, store, pathToSecret, optional)
+> SecretsV1Secret GetSecret(ctx, store, pathToSecret, optional)
 Read or list a secret from the store by its path.

 Read or list a secret from the store by its path.